-Tax for this purpose means both New Zealand tax, and a combination of New Zealand tax and foreign tax.
+Tax for this purpose means both New Zealand income tax, and a combination of New Zealand income tax and foreign income tax.
 This is to prevent any argument that an arrangement's avoidance of New Zealand tax was only incidental to its avoidance of foreign tax.
+For income years starting on or after the enactment date of the Taxation (Annual Rates for 2018-19, Modernising Tax Administration, and Remedial Matters) Bill, sections (h) and (i) will also apply to arrangements that have a purpose or effect of avoiding other types of tax (as specified by section YA 2(3)), such as NRWT.